AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/symbols.rst

 Windows 7
 ^^^^^^^^^

 You can use the Character Map program to search for symbols and characters.
-To launch it, press the Start menu (or press ``WinKey``) and type ``charmap`` in the search box, and press Enter.
+To launch it, press the Start menu (or press ``WinKey``), type ``charmap`` in the search box, and press Enter.

 You can then select the symbols you need and copy them to the clipboard, then paste them into your text.
 Here is a `short guide <https://www.dummies.com/computers/operating-systems/windows-7/how-to-insert-special-characters-with-windows-7-character-map/>`_ with further details.